stc/face-tracking-p5js/README.md

 _fig.
 2: Left- Source Code in Brackets editor, Middle- Indexed feature points, Right- Error message_

 ### Installation
 All the examples are using [P5JS](http://p5js.org/) for displaying graphics and playing back sounds.
-The face tracking is based on [clmtrackr](https://github.com/auduno/clmtrackr), except for _009_pose_ example, see below for details.
+The face tracking is based on [clmtrackr](https://github.com/auduno/clmtrackr), except for _009_pose-basic_ &  _010_pose_scene_ examples, see below for details.
 Each of these libraries can be found in the 'libs' folder.
 To launch the experiments, download the [brackets](http://brackets.io/) editor.
 Open the folder of this repository and hit 'live preview' on the top right.

 ![003](https://user-images.githubusercontent.com/270431/40185938-32323722-59f4-11e8-98a0-0bb116c9bf3c.jpg)
 _fig.
 3: Scene example, where graphical elements are moved, based on head position_